nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   Module names should only contain alphanumeric characters and spaces, and it can be blank.\
   e.g. Data Structures and Algorithms

-- <div id="lecture-name-format"><strong>Lecture Name</strong></div>

-  Lecture names should only contain alphanumeric characters and spaces, and it should not be blank.\
-  e.g. Week 1

-- <div id="video-name-format"><strong>Video Name</strong></div>

-  Video names should only contain alphanumeric characters and spaces, and it should not be blank.\
-  e.g. Video 1

 - <div id="tag-format"><strong>Tag</strong></div>

   Tags should only contain alphanumeric characters, and it should not be blank.\